 After completing his classical studies, he moved to Amsterdam to complete his jazz studies at the music conservatory there.
 He then moved back to Munich, where he completed a master’s degree with Prof. Heinrich Braun and became a member of the Munich Chamber Orchestra.

-Elisabeth Büttner was a student of Claus Freudenstein and studied with Prof. Matthias Weber and Nina Valcheva in Munich and Stuttgart.
-She completed her training at the ZHdK Zurich with Prof. Duncan McTier with a Master of Arts in Music Performance (orchestra) and a Master of Arts in Music Pedagogy, which she completed in 2017 with honors.
+Elisabeth Forster was a student of Claus Freudenstein and studied with Prof. Mathias Weber and Nina Valcheva in Stuttgart.
+She completed her university education at the ZHdK Zurich with Prof. Duncan McTier with a Master of Arts in Music Performance (orchestra) and a Master of Arts in Music Pedagogy, which she completed in 2017 with honors.

-As a freelance double bass player, Elisabeth Büttner regularly performs with Swiss orchestras and ensembles such as: Orchestra of Europe, le phénix, 21st Century Orchestra, Zuger Sinfonietta, Ensemble le buisson prospérant (Zurich / Bern), Bern Chamber Orchestra, Camerata Switzerland, Musikkollegium Winterthur, Lucerne Symphony Orchestra and Opera Zurich (Philharmonia Zurich).
+As a freelance double bass player, Elisabeth Forster performs regularly with Swiss orchestras and ensembles such as: Musikkollegium Winterthur, Camerata Bern, Swiss Orchestra, Bern Chamber Orchestra, Citylights Orchestra, Ensemble le buisson prospérant (Zurich / Bern), Accademia Barocca Lucernensis and the Chamber Orchestra i tempi (Basel) .

 Ricardo is a Double bassist that Graduated with Honours at the Escola de Música de Lisboa (ESML).
 During this time he studied with Yuri Axenov and Manuel Rêgo.